 Alzheimer's and Dementia Care

-> We help clients maintain their dignity by letting them continue their regular routines despite cognitive decline.Ask for Care
+We help clients maintain their dignity by letting them continue their regular routines, through practical support and care, despite cognitive decline.Ask for Care

-> Along with preliminary symptoms, there are also substantial risks with Alzheimer’s and related dementias like wandering.
+Along with preliminary symptoms, there are also substantial risks with Alzheimer’s and related dementias like wandering.
 To prevent wandering, Nurse Next Door’s priority through its dementia care is clients’ safety and allowing them to receive care in a familiar setting – their own home.

 Whether your family member is progressing through the early stages or later stages of Alzheimer’s disease or other related dementias, Nurse Next Door’s qualified Nurses and Caregivers can offer the practical support you need to improve the overall health and well being of you loved one by: